CEED/libCEED/README.md

 To enable CUDA support, add `CUDA_DIR=/opt/cuda` or an appropriate directory to your `make` invocation.
 To enable HIP support, add `ROCM_DIR=/opt/rocm` or an appropriate directory.
+To enable SYCL support, add `SYCL_DIR=/opt/sycl` or an appropriate directory.
 To store these or other arguments as defaults for future invocations of `make`, use:

 ```console